Artelia/NIMPHS/CONTRIBUTING.md

 ## Bug report

-If you encouter a bug using NIMPHS, please open a new issue.
-Do not hesistate to be overly descriptive so that we can reproduce the bug.
+If you encounter a bug using NIMPHS, please open a new issue.
+Do not hesitate to be overly descriptive so that we can reproduce the bug.
 Screenshots, sample files, tracebacks, etc. are welcomed.

 ## Feature requests

 We encourage users to propose new ideas in order to improve NIMPHS.
 For that, please first open a new issue to describe what could be improved, added or changed.
-Do not hesistate to illustrate the desired outcomes with schemas, screenshots, documentation, etc.
+Do not hesitate to illustrate the desired outcomes with schemas, screenshots, documentation, etc.

 ## Licensing